conda-forge/gstreamer-feedstock/README.md

 conda config --add channels conda-forge
 ```

-Once the `conda-forge` channel has been enabled, `gst-plugins-base, gst-plugins-good, gstreamer` can be installed with:
+Once the `conda-forge` channel has been enabled, `gst-plugins-base, gst-plugins-good, gst-python, gstreamer` can be installed with:

 ```
-conda install gst-plugins-base gst-plugins-good gstreamer
+conda install gst-plugins-base gst-plugins-good gst-python gstreamer
 ```

 It is possible to list all of the versions of `gst-plugins-base` available on your platform with: